MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-user-insights.md

 ### MFA Usage dashboard

 The **MFA Usage** dashboard gives you a summary of monthly MFA authentication performance for all your applications.
-For this dataset, you'll be able to view the following trends:
+For this dataset, you can view the following trends:

 - Users registered for MFA
 - Types of MFA usage with a summary of success vs failure count over a period of 12 months